Ever since “Jaws” came out we’ve all had great respect for the shark, though most of us got familiar with this creature solely from the TV screen.

 They may get along with tank mates that mainly swim in the upper space of the aquarium.

-If you’re about to introduce this fish to your *ahem* 200-gallon tank, make sure it is the last newcomer there.
+If you’re about to introduce this freshwater shark to your, *ahem*, 200-gallon fish tank, make sure it is the last newcomer there.

 Otherwise, they won’t allow other newly-introduced fish to feel comfortable and will chase them around, stressing everyone.

 Looking after a black Labeo is definitely for monster-lovers and often the best practice is to have a single shark in a tank with no other tank mates.

 If you can provide it with a larger tank of about 400 gallons, then housing it with fish similar in size would be possible, but only if these are dwelling the mid and top of the tank, as I already mentioned.

 Given the size of this fish, a top-notch aquarium filter is a must.